 On 12th October 2017, people of influence in the city, business, public, faith and third sector, together with friends and family came to a launch event at the MAC, to hear some of our commissioner’s experiences, told in their own words and in a variety of different ways.
 This was a very powerful experience for all in the room.
 At the end of the launch event influential people from business, university, media, housing, police, education and third sector accepted an invitation to join as City Leader Commissioners with the Testifying Commissioners to form the full, first Birmingham Poverty Truth Commission.

-Now in Phase 2, the full Commission met together to build relationships, share experiences, and think about how they might better respond to the challenges poverty brings.
+In Phase 2, the full Commission met together to build relationships, share experiences, and think about how they might better respond to the challenges poverty brings.
 Our three main themes emerged from these conversations as ‘Education, the cost of sending a child to school’, ‘Mental Health and Wellbeing’, and ‘Housing and Homelessness’

 Birmingham Poverty Truth Commission was an incredible journey.
 We went from a group of strangers to a family; getting to know each other, sharing our experiences and lives, and learning from each other.
 We are very proud of our Report, detailing our experiences and impacts: